ballerina-platform/ballerina-dev-website/learn/guides/testing-ballerina-code/data-driven-tests.md

 ---
 layout: ballerina-testing-code-left-nav-pages-swanlake
-title: Data-driven Tests
+title: Data-Driven Tests
 description: Learn how to do write data-driven tests using the ballerina test framework.
 keywords: ballerina, programming language, testing
 permalink: /learn/testing-ballerina-code/data-driven-tests/
 active: data-driven-tests
-intro: The Ballerina Test Framework follows a general organized structure that allows for testing code under various conditions by making use of resources and configurations.
+intro: The Ballerina Test Framework allows you to specify a function that returns a set of data values as a data-provider.
 redirect_from:
 - /learn/testing-ballerina-code/
 - /learn/testing-ballerina-code